 In MD (Fig. 5, MD SEM 2), we found that portfolio harvest stability quantified at the same temporal resolution as the population biomass indices (i.e., SPortfolio, S) was positively associated with portfolio harvest stability quantified using all months of harvest data (SPortfolio, L).
 We quantified harvest stability at both resolutions because biomass indices were only resolved at the five-month timescale, whereas fishing harvest data were available for all 12 months.
-This finding shows that harvest asynchrony induced by fisher target diversification in response to the striped bass fishery closures (Fig. 6) was positively linked to the within-year harvest stability of the portfolio.
+This finding shows that harvest asynchrony induced by target diversification in response to the striped bass fishery closures (Fig. 6) was positively linked to the within-year harvest stability of the portfolio.
 However, portfolio harvest stability was not linked to the economic stability of harvests.
-In other words, active switching by fishers buffered the stability of the portfolio against regulatory measures, in the form of the seasonal closure, but that this stabilizing effect did not translate to enhanced economic stability.
+In other words, active switching by fishers buffered the stability of the regional portfolio against regulatory measures, in the form of the seasonal closure, but that this stabilizing effect did not translate to enhanced economic stability.
 Lastly, we identified a strong positive relationship between total yield and total value (P < 0.001), showing that years with greater harvests were associated with greater portfolio value (Fig. 5, MD SEM 2).

-In VA (Fig. 5, VA SEM 2), where we also identified a positive link between portfolio harvest stability at the 5-month and 12-month temporal resolutions, portfolio harvest stability (SPortfolio, L) declined substantially over the study period (Fig. 11, Table 4, P < 0.001) in response to diminished harvest compensation (Figs. 8b) and species harvest stability, the latter of which was associated with fishing effort (Fig. 10).
+In VA (Fig. 5, VA SEM 2), where we also identified a positive link between portfolio harvest stability at the 5-month and 12-month temporal resolutions, portfolio harvest stability (SPortfolio, L) declined substantially over the study period (Fig. 11, Table S5, P < 0.001) in response to diminished harvest compensation (Figs. 8b) and species harvest stability, the latter of which was associated with fishing effort (Fig. 10).
 In other words, the loss of harvestable biomass, primarily of Atlantic croaker, was associated with more temporally synchronous harvests, and this coincided with decreasing fishing effort that drove more temporally variable and lower harvests within-years.
-Both of these factors contributed to interannual declines in harvest portfolio stability overall.
+Both factors contributed to interannual declines in harvest portfolio stability overall.
 Portfolio harvest stability was positively associated with the stability of portfolio value, as well as total harvest yield (Fig. 5, VA SEM 2).

 Discussion

-Asynchronous dynamics among different species can promote community stability over time, but this effect could be translated to—or compromised by—the active exploitation of these species by humans.
+Asynchronous population dynamics among species targeted by fisheries can promote stability in the harvests of those species over time (e.g., Moore et al. 2021), but the links between population and harvest asynchrony are not straightforward.
 We approached this problem by analyzing 17 years of data from fisheries-independent surveys (i.e., community data) and fisheries landings across one of the largest and most economically valuable estuaries in the world, the Chesapeake Bay.
 We found that asynchrony in Chesapeake Bay fish harvests within a given year emerged from two sources: fisher-behavior responses to management strategies (i.e., the closure of the striped bass fishery in Maryland), and from the components of asynchrony among fish species that emerged due to seasonal population dynamics (compensation) and the unevenness of population variabilities (statistical averaging effects).
 However, while species compensation was a positive contributor to harvest compensation, these effects were counteracted by the negative effect of species statistical averaging on harvest compensation, which reflected a decline in overall biomass availability and increased evenness of variabilities in the ecosystem.
 In Virginia, we also found that the stability of the harvest portfolio was positively associated with the stability of the value of the harvest portfolio.
 These findings demonstrate that conserving asynchronously fluctuating exploited natural resources can enhance the within-year stability of their associated harvest portfolios and their value, but that these stabilizing effects can be overwhelmed by the relative availability and variability of targets in the environment, human behavior, and management regulations.